Our hopes of getting back to the pre-COVID normal seem pretty dismal, but there have always been reasons to prepare.

 After we left the store, my wife commented that it felt weird not to wear her mask.
 Not freeing, mind you, but weird.

-Continue reading “To Mask or Not to Mast, that is the Question”
+Continue reading “To Mask or Not to Mask, that is the Question”

 Shutting down the country to prevent the spread of COVID-19 had plenty of unintended consequences, from the economic to mental health.
 Reopening may have consequences, too.